scillidan/WALLPAP-ENG-resource/README.md

 ## Attribution

 Content of this repo licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-All the wallpaper videos on steamcommunity, their copyrights belong to the original producer 👮, etc.
+All the wallpaper videos on steamcommunity, their copyrights belong to the original producer 👮, etc..